Location: 35.33373N 25.24323E

-On the day this picture was taken, the sea was calm (no Meltem blowing) and the sea water level was therefore probably a bit lower than usual.
+On the day this picture was taken, the sea was calm (no Meltem blowing).
 The dimensions of the rock-cut basin are quite apparent:

-A slope cannot be seen on the picture and the various visitors do not mention anything about a slope as the bottom of the basin is probably horizontal.
+A slope cannot be seen on the picture and the various visitors did not mention anything about a slope as the bottom of the basin is probably horizontal.

-The Nirou Khani rock-cut basin is therefore not a port or a cothon, as it is too small, but the size of the basin corresponds very well to a twin slipway with two galleries of 5 x 35 m.
+The Nirou Khani rock-cut basin is therefore not a port, as it is too small, but the size of the basins correspond very well to slipways with two galleries of ca. 5 x 40 m.
 However, if it had no slope, it must have been difficult to haul a ship inside or to keep the workers feet dry.

 In any case, the large sheltered area on the south-eastern side of the rock-cut basin may have been a safe harbour.

 BLACKMAN, D. & RANKOV, B. et al. (2013) « Shipsheds of the Ancient Mediterranean », Cambridge University Press, (617 p).